FifiTeklemedhin/Spotify-Project/.history/spotipy_tutorial/basic_instructions_20220305161105.md

-# Basic things to remember (Spotipy and generally)
+# Basic things to remember (spotipy and generally)
 ## 🚨🚨 This will not work if pulled from repo without:
 * a file called credentials.py with the following variables:
   * client id